openpreserve/jpwrappa/doc/jpWrappaUserManual.md

 <!-- ![](https://raw.github.com/openplanets/jpwrappa/master/doc/logError.png) -->

+###Note
+If *imageIn* refers to an image / a set of images that doesn't exist, *jpwrappa* will exit with an error message.
+For example:

+    Error: E:\TIFFSamples\dpp_colour_00990.tiff does not exist!

+If the *-l* switch was used *no error log* is reported in this special case!
+This behaviour may change in future versions.

 ## Error handling
 Especially in case of the batch processing on multiple images it is important that one or two ‘bad’ input images  do not cause a crash of the whole batch process.
 Perhaps even more importantly, any errors should be traceable.
 One problem is that the exit status of the *Aware* j2kdriver application is not a reliable indicator for establishing whether an image was converted successfully. *Jpwrappa* tries to handle any problems with *ExifTool* and/or the j2kdriver application in the following way: